What is the primary difference between the rough endoplasmic reti... | Channels for Pearson+

 1

-Identify the key structural difference: The rough ER is studded with ribosomes on its cytoplasmic surface, giving it a 'rough' appearance, whereas the smooth ER lacks ribosomes, hence its 'smooth' appearance.
+Recognize that the ER is divided into two distinct regions: the rough ER and the smooth ER, each with unique functions and structural characteristics.

-Explore the functions of the rough ER: The presence of ribosomes on the RER is crucial for its role in protein synthesis.
-Ribosomes are the sites where amino acids are assembled into proteins.
+Identify the rough ER by its surface, which is studded with ribosomes.
+These ribosomes are the sites of protein synthesis, giving the rough ER its 'rough' appearance.

-Examine the functions of the smooth ER: The SER is involved in lipid synthesis, metabolism of carbohydrates, detoxification of drugs and poisons, and storage of calcium ions.
+Contrast the smooth ER, which lacks ribosomes on its surface.
+The smooth ER is involved in lipid synthesis, detoxification processes, and calcium ion storage.

-Clarify the misconception about cell types: Both RER and SER are found in both plant and animal cells, not restricted to one type of cell.
+Conclude that the primary difference between the rough ER and the smooth ER is the presence of ribosomes on the rough ER, which are absent on the smooth ER.

 Watch next